Uniswap

 Uniswap is a decentralized cryptocurrency exchange protocol built on the Ethereum blockchain.
 It enables the automated trading of digital assets through smart contracts, eliminating the need for intermediaries or centralized order books.
 Uniswap facilitates cryptocurrency tokens swaps using liquidity pools contributed by users.

 The protocol, which runs on open-source software, was launched in 2018.
-As of December 2024, Uniswap is estimated to be the second largest decentralized exchange and the seventh-largest cryptocurrency exchange overall by daily trading volume.
+As of December 2024, Uniswap is estimated to be the largest decentralized exchange and the seventh-largest cryptocurrency exchange overall by daily trading volume.

-Uniswap operates using open-source software on blockchain networks, and allows users to exchange cryptocurrencies directly from their wallets.
-Governance of the protocol is managed by holders of its native governance token, UNI, which was introduced in 2020 and distributed retroactively to early users.
-While UNI is used to vote on protocol upgrades and changes, it is not required to use the platform.

 History

 Uniswap was created on November 2, 2018 by Hayden Adams, a former mechanical engineer at Siemens.
 Adams is the founder and CEO of Uniswap Labs, the company responsible for the development of the Uniswap Protocol, a decentralized exchange (DEX) built on the Ethereum blockchain.
 Adams launched Uniswap in November 2018, after working as a mechanical engineer and being inspired by a blog post written by Vitalik Buterin, the co-founder of Ethereum.
 His goal was to create a decentralized platform for exchanging tokens without relying on centralized exchanges.

-Adams had no prior experience in blockchain technology or software development but taught himself through online resources.
+Uniswap operates using open-source software on blockchain networks, and allows users to exchange cryptocurrencies directly from their wallets.
+Governance of the protocol is managed by holders of its native governance token, UNI, which was introduced in 2020 and distributed retroactively to early users.
+While UNI is used to vote on protocol upgrades and changes, it is not required to use the platform.
 Uniswap introduced the Automated Market Maker (AMM) model, which allows users to trade cryptocurrencies directly from their wallets.

-Uniswap’s average daily trading volume was US$220 million in October 2020.

 Uniswap Labs

 Uniswap Labs is a software company founded in 2018 by Hayden Adams.
 The company's early investors included venture capital firms like Andreessen Horowitz, Paradigm Operations, Union Square Ventures LLC and ParaFi.

 In 2022 Uniswap Labs had raised $165 million, after announcing in 2021 that it was looking to raise between $100 and $200 million and was working with Polychain.

 Uniswap offers products such as a self-custodial mobile wallet, a trading API for professional users, and a web interface.
 These tools provide access to liquidity across multiple blockchains, including Ethereum, Polygon, and Optimism.
-The company has also collaborated with traditional finance platforms like Fireblocks to integrate DeFi features into traditional financial systems, thereby expanding its reach to institutional clients.